 If your blender isn’t powerful enough to make a completely smooth smoothie, there are still things you can try to improve the texture:

-- Ensure you are adding the food in the correct order, liquids, fruit, greens, seeds/nuts, oats, anything else.
+- Ensure you are adding the food in the correct order, liquids, fruit, greens, seeds/nuts, filler, anything else.

 - When you first put the ingredients in the blender, pulse a few times until all the food is half blended, then set the blender going first to a low setting, then turn it to high and let it run until smooth.

 - Try adding half the liquid and blending the fruit and greens bit by bit to make more of a thick paste.
 Then once everything is blended with minimal liquids and as smooth as it will go, add the rest of the liquid to the blender.
 This makes it easier to blend away chunks if the mixture is thicker.

 - Kale seems to blend a bit smoother than spinach.